Welcome to the O Scale Newark & E'port Connecting Railroad

 all for under five bucks!
 Here's a view of the same

-Nick's getting ready to close for the night.
+Nick's closed for the night.
 And I'll take my

 cue from that.